giornogoldenwind/foss-donations/README.md

 These projects accept direct donations in some shape, fashion, or form.

 ### [Aegis](https://getaegis.app/)

-Aegis is the best TOTP app on Android for the 6 digit MFA code that changes every 30 seconds.
+Aegis is the best [TOTP](https://en.wikipedia.org/wiki/Time-based_one-time_password) app on Android (i.e.: read as Google Authenticator compatible) for the 6-digit 2FA code that changes every 30 seconds.
 Aegis allows for locally encrypted backups and works with Seedvault backups (which is available on GrapheneOS, CalyxOS, and LineageOS/DivestOS).

 * Credit card through [Buy Me A Coffee](: https://www.buymeacoffee.com/beemdevelopment)
 * Cryptocurrency methods (Bitcoin... and Nano?
 Sorry, I'm mentally too old to deal with cryptocurrency coins that aren't egalitarian, such as Monero.)

 ### [archive&period;today](https://en.wikipedia.org/wiki/Archive.today)
 archive&period;today is the lean and mean alternative to the Wayback Machine.
 There are some sites that archive&period;today won't work on or isn't all that helpful, but I can't remember any at the moment.
 I do remember that